 The cheapest way to Block Island is with the traditional ferry from Point Judith, RI.
 This ferry is typically on-time.
 Just keep in mind that the traditional ferry is essentially the slow ferry, which will take 55-75 minutes to get to the island.
 Meanwhile, the high-speed ferry only takes 30 minutes.
 If you’re nervous about getting seasick, the non-drowsy version of Dramamine has worked for me.

 Leave your car behind.

-The cost of bringing your car on the ferry is astronomical.
+Not only is the cost of bringing your car on the ferry astronomical, but you have to book far in advance.
 Luckily, Block Island is small enough where you don’t need to bring your car.
 In fact, parking on the island is scarce, so do yourself a favor and leave your car parked on the mainland.

 Take a day trip.